Shyam-Has-Your-Anomaly-Mitigated/Emul/long-term.md

 * hostility will be avoided; just electron stun 'em & capsaicin spray 'em, if the noise level rises too high, or contact was made c̄ high impact (F=ma)
 	* if only one participant was responsible for violence, they can suffer a broken bone ∵ bones heal, right?
 It can be an arm/leg/ETC
 	* the first to break the speech/impact/ETC limit will be punished more than the other(s)
+* drones can stun & spray
+* humans can be conscripted by the drones for instructed medical aid; until more advanced robotics can do it